-• 6-Minute Article
+- 6-Minute Article

-• |
+- |

-• May 03, 2019
+- May 03, 2019

 Your Major Money Milestones in Retirement and How to Take Action

-“Most of our clients are not thinking about the financial implications of these birthdays,” says Don Olmstead, CFP, of North Carolina, who advises individuals and families.
+“Most of our clients are not thinking about the financial implications of these birthdays,” says Don Olmstead, CFP®, of North Carolina, who advises individuals and families.
 “We have to educate many people on their options.”

 Turning 50

-Celebrate by making catch-up contributions to select IRAs and qualified retirement plans.
+Consider celebrating this occasion by making catch-up contributions to select IRAs and qualified retirement plans.
 The catch-up provision was created by the Economic Growth and Tax Relief Reconciliation Act of 2001 so that older individuals would be able to set aside additional savings for retirement.

-For 2021, the maximum catch-up contribution for 401(k), 403(b), and 457 plans is $6,500 and for a traditional IRA at $1,000.
-The annual limit for a catch-up contribution to a SIMPLE 401(k) or a SIMPLE IRA is $3,000.
+Thanks to tax deferral of potential earnings, catch-up contributions can potentially make a big difference in how much income you’ll have in retirement.
+For 2023, the maximum catch-up contribution is $7,500 for 401(k), 403(b), and 457 plans, and $1,000 for a traditional IRA.
+The annual limit for a catch-up contribution to a SIMPLE 401(k) or a SIMPLE IRA is $3,500.1

 Turning 55